-Explore the spookier side of Tampa / Clearwater with the Haunted Clearwater Trolley Tour.
+Explore the spookier side of Tampa / Clearwater with the Haunted Clearwater Trolley Tour, a fun haunted ghost tour that is sure to chill.
 While it is typically known for its white sands beaches and sparkling waves, the Clearwater area also is home to local legends, lore, and paranormal happenings.
 Those who are interested in the paranormal should grab a ticket and explore the haunted history of the area!

 Patrons will hop aboard the trolley for an interesting vantage point of the city.
 As the travel along, they will hear all about the stories that haunt the streets of Clearwater.
 From the legends that plague the city to dastardly happenings, this spooky tour adds a thrilling flair to your vacation.
 Known as the 'Ghost Coast', the area is known for several historical events and is also known for its haunted sites.
 Along the tour, guests will see places like:

 - The Capitol Theatre